 Catacomb of Kom ash-Shuqqafa

-We were told than a donkey falling down a shaft from the ground surface, uncovered these hidden tombs of Catacomb of Kom ash-Shuqqafa, carved into the bedrock deep below Alexandria.
-Accessible via a winding stairwell, they were built in the 2nd Century AD in the age of the Antonine Emperors – the resting place for one wealthy family who was still practising the ancient religion of Egypt with a fusion of Greek and Roman religion, as suggested by the carvings.
+A donkey fell down a shaft from the ground surface and uncovered these hidden tombs of Catacomb of Kom ash-Shuqqafa, carved into the bedrock deep below Alexandria.
+Accessible via a winding stairwell, the tombs were built in the 2nd Century AD in the age of the Antonine Emperors.
+It was the resting place for one wealthy family who was still practising Egypt’s ancient religion with a fusion of Greek and Roman religions, as suggested by the carvings.

 - Opening hours: 08:00 – 16:00